-These studies enable me to capture the structure and most salient lines and shades.
+These studies enable me to capture the most salient lines and shades.

 Also allowing me the freedom to paint the more fleeting aspects of nature.

 A crossover between Gouashe studies, creating rough sketches and painting is an ongoing process for me, especially now I am moving towards a more abstract, sketchy interpretation of Nature.

-Mediums For my landscapes are oil paint mixed with a quick drying Alkaline medium, richly layered onto paper with large Brushes, paying attention to the negative space.
+Mediums For my landscapes are oil paint mixed with a quick drying Alkaline medium, richly layered onto paper with large Brushes, paying attention to the negative space or reserved space.
 Allowing the painting to breath, also to achieve a spontaneous print like quility

 My Black and white paintings came about from looking at my own drawings and studies that I originally used as reference.